SumoLogic/sumologic-documentation/docs/csa/audit-and-compliance.md

 | Maintain an information security policy | 12.
 Maintain a policy that addresses information security for employees and contractors. |

 Many of these requirements are basic security best practices.
 For example, encrypting data and restricting access to it on a need-to-know basis can be a good idea regardless of what kind of data you’re working with.
 Likewise, installing and maintaining a firewall is probably something your security operations team has already done.

+In [Perform a PCI compliance audit](#perform-a-pci-compliance-audit) below, we’ll show how to perform an audit for requirement 4.

 #### Perform a PCI compliance audit